Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: :

-Learning to rank obtains a ranking function $f$ that is learned by solving a minimization problem with respect to a loss function $L$, as described in Section~\ref{concept:loss-standard}.
-In our case, we learn $f$ by solving a minimization problem with respect to loss function $\lfair$, which incorporates a measure of accuracy with respect to the training data $L$, as well as a measure of unfairness $U$ in terms of exposure with respect to the generated rankings.
+\spara{Formal Problem Statement.} Having formalized an accuracy measure $ L $ (eq.~\ref{eq:cross-entropy}) and a listwise fairness measure $ U $, we can now combine these two into a fair loss function $ \lfair $.
 Specifically, we seek to minimize a weighted summation of the two elements, controlled by a parameter $\gamma \in \mathbb{R}^+_0$:

-with larger $\gamma $ expressing preference for solutions that reduce disparate exposure for the protected group, and smaller $\gamma$ expressing preference for solutions that reduce the differences between the training data and the output of the ranking algorithm.
+with larger $\gamma $ expressing preference for solutions that focus on reduction of disparate exposure for the protected group, and smaller $\gamma$ expressing preference for solutions that put emphasis on the differences between the training data and the output of the ranking algorithm.
 The parameter $ \gamma $ depends on desired trade-offs between ranking utility and disparate exposure that are application-dependent.
-In our experiments, we consider two settings: $\gamma_{\operatorname{large}}$ in which $\gamma$ is comparable to the value of the standard loss $L$, and $\gamma_{\operatorname{small}}$ in which it is an order of magnitude smaller.

-We remark that $ U $ only depends on $ \hat{y} $ and is hence not directly affected by biases in the training data, which is a great advantage compared to the naive ``colorblind'' approach.
-Our new objective can handle both cases, the one in which it is desirable to exclude the protected attribute during training as well as the case in which it is desirable to include it.
+To set it, we looked at the ratio between $L$ and $U$ and used this as $ \gamma_{\texttt{small}} $.
+For $\gamma_{\operatorname{large}}$ we increased $\gamma_{\operatorname{small}}$ by an order of magnitude.
+We remark that, even if $\gamma$ is set very high \methodname only increases fairness until exposure for both groups is equal.
+We confirmed this with synthetic experiments in two different settings: one where all non-protected items appeared at the top positions, and one where all protected items were followed by all non-protected ones.
+In the first setting, increasing values of $\gamma$ lead to more exposure of the protected group and items are put to higher positions.
+However \methodname does not over-compensate and moves protected items only as long as exposure is not equal across groups.
+In the second case \methodname behaves like a standard LTR algorithm.